-Tuition: Paid to UMCWC, Includes all January Term courses credit/units approved by the college; local phone service, computer, internet access: $800.
+Tuition: Paid to home campus, Includes all January Term courses credit/units approved by the college: $1,296 (for Jan.
+2024)

 Transportation: To and from Washington, D.C.: Varies.

-There is exciting opportunity in Washington, DC for almost every set of interests.
-Because this city houses our national legislative and judicial branches, one can also find an endless array of government agencies, nonprofit organizations, associations, lobbying firms, and private corporations, in addition to the Capitol and its House and Senate Offices.
+There is exciting opportunity in Washington, DC for almost any set of interests.
+Because this city houses our national legislative, executive, and judicial branches, one can also find an endless array of government agencies, non-profit organizations, associations, lobbying firms, and private corporations, in addition to the White House and the House of Representatives and Senate Offices.
 Students in the Capitol Hill Internship Program will receive assistance in finding the right internship matches for their own interests and skills.

 CHIP Placement Philosophy

 The key goal during the placement process is to help the student find an internship which is consistent with their interests and career aspirations.
 This is accomplished by beginning a dialogue between the student and the Director in Washington.
 This ongoing dialogue continues throughout the whole placement process whereby the director assists the student in finding suitable organizations to apply to, helping the student through the application process to those organizations, preparing for the interview, and finally helping the student decide which internship best meets their needs.